Spallumcheen Golf Course men’s night results - Vernon Morning StarVernon Morning Star

 Spallumcheen Golf Course’s weekly men’s night competition for Tuesday, Aug.
-2, can be found below.
-There were an even 100 players taking part.
+9, can be found below.
+There were 102 players taking part, and play was highlighted by a hole-in-one on the Par-3 15th by Gord Fox.
+Congrats Gord!

+Deadline to sign up for the club championships is Sunday Aug.
+15. Sign up in the pro shop.
+Entry fee is $50.

+Final Men’s Day of the year is Sept.
+27. This will be Spallumcheen members only (no exceptions).

 FIRST FLIGHT 0-8

-Deuce: Holtom, Pat Morgan, Ashdown, Duranleau, Kenny Prato, Dan Gradiner, Jon Gardner ($10 each)
+Deuce: Pat Morgan, Ashdown, Bob Smith, Barnard, Paul Reid, Primeau, Jaeger ($10 each)

 SECOND FLIGHT 9-11